 - Final Words

-- Two of the best snowboards on the market are the Burton Process Flying V and the Arbor Element Camber.
+- Two of the best overall snowboards on the market are the Burton Process Flying V and the Arbor Element Camber.
 These two reliable options come from reputable brands.
 Not only do they perform well in many conditions, they are a blast to ride as well.

 - If you love to ride in the park, you’ll want to take a look at the YES.
 Basic or the Capita Defenders of Awesome.
 Both of these have the playful characteristics and strong durability you need out of a park board.

 - Powder chasers will love the Jones Stormchaser and the Endeavor Archetype.
-When the snow gets deep, you want a board that lets you make the most out of every inch.
+When the snow gets deep, you want a snowboard that lets you make the most out of every inch.
 These options do that and a whole lot more.

 - For freestyle options that will let you perform well and play all over the mountain and beyond, have a look at the Solomon Assasin and the Lib Tech Skate Banana.